HL Global Politics students are required to do two oral presentations are (in total) worth 20% of your final mark in the course.

 -Explain why your case study is related to this GPC.
 For example, convince us that your issue the Catalan referendum is definitely related to your GPC Borders.

--(Remember: If this is your second ET, please make sure you choose a different GPC than the one you did last time).
+-(Remember: If this is your second presentation, please make sure you choose a different GPC than the one you did last time).

 -Finally, discuss how your issue can be explored on at least two different levels of analysis.
 Our “levels of analysis” are Global, Regional, Community, International, National, and Local).
 For example you could explain some national implications of the issue and some local implications of the Catalan referendum.
 You can link back to these levels later (in the main body) if you have time.